Laser diodes and VCSELs as technology drivers

 The spectral power of the VCSEL array is measured at special test setups consisting of high-end spectroradiometers and various different integrating sphere configurations.
 Auxiliary light sources as an extension for self-absorption correction are recommended for greater accuracy.

-The challenge: Spectral measurment of laser diodes with a defined error budget and traceability
+The challenge: Spectral measurement of laser diodes with a defined error budget and traceability

 Measuring systems for laser diodes must satisfy special requirements: